 Um, what?
 NO?!

-For the last two years, I’ve done a lot of work on my mental health through therapy to come to terms with what happened to me and find a way to move forward.
-Though I still sometimes want to say, even when writing this piece, it wasn’t really rape-rape.
+For the last two years, I’ve done a lot of work on my mental health through therapy to come to terms with what happened to me with my ex-boyfriend, and to find a way forward.
+Though I still sometimes find myself wanting to qualify, even right now when writing this piece, it wasn’t really rape-rape.
 I will tell myself it’s not as bad as what other women have experienced so I should just get the fuck over it.
 Or I tell myself I didn’t fight hard enough, I just gave in, so it’s not real rape.
 I let it happen.
-These are the thoughts I still struggle with today.
+We were dating!
+These are the thoughts I still struggle with.
 I’m personally trying to diminish my own experiences.

-Physically, I still experience some mild PTSD symptoms in certain intimate situations, but I’ve been given the tools and coping techniques that I need to calm myself down, and focus on the present, so that my PTSD is no longer interfering with having a healthy sex life within my marriage.
+Physically, I still experience some mild PTSD symptoms in certain intimate situations, but I’ve been given the tools and coping techniques that I need to calm myself down and focus on the present, so that my PTSD is no longer interfering with having a healthy sex life.

-It also helps that I have a partner who has been gentle and kind to me, even through his own frustrations and needs that were secondary to my struggles.
+It also helps that I have a partner who has been gentle and kind to me, even though his own frustrations and needs were secondary to my struggles.

 The same should go for all mental health issues or illness.
 We can all understand each other, and be kind to each other, even if we haven’t experienced what someone else is experiencing.